aking-a/mule-code-system/README.md

    **codecolab**.
 The application landing page should open and look like the screenshot below.
    ![image](https://github.com/aking-a/mule-code-system/assets/118080508/940787dc-c494-4ebc-b693-082d14dad9ed)
 7. _Share file:_
-   Click the share file button as instructed and select a file from MULES virtaul file system.
+   Click the share file button as instructed and select a file from MULES virtual file system.
 You should then be navigated to the main window which is the code editor and it should look like the screenshot provided.
    ![image](https://github.com/aking-a/mule-code-system/assets/118080508/86dcc22b-a0b6-4ea4-a8e0-1474568729a8)
 9. _Other Users:_
    Using the share link you can copy and paste this into a new tab and it will join that session that has been created.
-You can now start editing the document on either tab and you should see the chnages be reflected in both tabs.
+You can now start editing the document on either tab and you should see the changes be reflected in both tabs.
 Below is a screenshot of what the user that joined the session through the link should look like.
-   Please note that the menu for other users that join the session is diabled so you will not see it on the second tab.
+   Please note that the menu for other users that join the session is disabled so you will not see it on the second tab.
    ![image](https://github.com/aking-a/mule-code-system/assets/118080508/4a0176f9-19ac-4c67-a327-6b264ffef41d)

 ## Contributing
 _Please follow these steps to contribute to the project:_
-I perosonally used the OS.js documentation to create a application inside OS.js and then I copied and pasted that application into MULE's directory specifically in **mule/src/packages**.
-I found it easier to build and test the application without Docker and then build the container once the finshed product has been realised.
+I personally used the OS.js documentation to create a application inside OS.js and then I copied and pasted that application into MULE's directory specifically in **mule/src/packages**.
+I found it easier to build and test the application without Docker and then build the container once the finished product has been realised.
 1. _Building an application in OS.js:_
-   Go to OS.js and clone it's repository the instructions to set it up on your own machine are explained there.
-Use the non docker setup instructions!
+   Go to OS.js and clone its repository the instructions to set it up on your own machine are explained there.
+Use the non-docker setup instructions!
      ```OS.js
      https://manual.os-js.org/